oomer/oomerfarm/README.md

  📘 To test drive for a few hours

 1. **Warning** The test drive uses VPN certificates that are in this code.
-This allows somebody who can access this github AND who knows the public ip address of your hub<sup>oomerfarm</sup> connect to the VPN<sup>oomerfarm</sup>.
+This allows somebody who can access this github AND who knows the public ip address of your hub<sup>oomerfarm</sup> to connect to your VPN<sup>oomerfarm</sup>.
 Use the test drive only if you understand this security hole.

 2. <sup>[aka hub]</sup> Rent AlmaLinux 8.x or get Linux on an old computer<sup>1 core is enough</sup>